mwgribben/abc-of-chairmanship/1_introduction.markdown

 ### Know the rules and standing orders

 The chair's main job is to guide the course of a meeting, and see that the business is transacted not merely in a proper manner but interestingly, so that the interest of members is held and they are encouraged to attend meetings regularly and to participate in them.
 Without a chair the meeting would drift along aimlessly.
 This means that the chair, as well as having a thorough understanding of the rules of debate, needs to know the rules and standing orders of their society thoroughly.
-They should ensure that there is always a copy of them on the table during the meeting for purposes of reference.
+They should ensure that there is always a copy of them available during the meeting for purposes of reference.

 ### Chair's ruling